Table of Contents here.

 There were no witnesses.
 The trooper’s body camera was not functioning.
 The Indiana State Police and the Indiana State Police Alliance issued a joint statement: “Because body cameras were introduced into use by state troopers only recently, regrettably not all troopers have been fully trained in their use.
 We regret that Trooper [redacted]’s body camera was not functioning on the evening in question but look forward to creating a remedy for that situation in the near future.
 We also regret that outside agitators have unnecessarily injected the issue of race into this incident.
 Leadership and members of the Indiana State Police condemn all forms of racism.”

-The prosecuting attorney in St. Joseph County, in which the South Bend charging station is located, who is white like almost 90 percent of Indiana state troopers, investigated the death of Huey and issued a report filled with words like “regrettable,” “necessary,” and “tragic.”
+The prosecuting attorney in St. Joseph County, in which the South Bend charging station is located, who was white like almost 90 percent of Indiana state troopers, investigated the death of Huey and issued a report filled with words like “regrettable,” “necessary,” and “tragic.”
 The report concluded that Huey’s words and actions had given the trooper cause to fear for his life and that the trooper had followed his training in responding with lethal force.

 The Indiana State Police and the Indiana State Police Alliance condemned Hopper’s eulogy, stating that “law and order in the state of Indiana is and always has been color-blind.”

-Over lunch earlier in the day, Hopper’s editor Lola had expressed a personal concern about his author.
+Over lunch earlier in the day, Lola had expressed a personal concern about his author.
 “You don’t have any friends anymore,” Lola said, “only your students and subjects, people like me who get paid to be nice to you, and all those goddamn women in your life.”

 Hopper had just stared out the window of the dining room of Eleven Madison Park, admiring the window treatments.